LiamPattinson/digestpp/README.md

 $ sudo cmake --build build --target install
 ```

-The library will then be findable by other Cmake projects using
+The library will then be findable by other CMake projects using
 `find_package(digestpp)`.
 Tests can be run using:

 ```bash